MakoEdunao/moodle-block_dixeo_coursegen/README.md

 ## 🆘 Support

-For assistance, questions, or further information, please contact **Dixeo** or refer to the official plugin documentation.
+For assistance, questions, or further information, please contact **contact@dixeo.com** or refer to the official plugin documentation.

 ---